 The Church remembers the Great Martyr Catherine, who lived in the fourth century.
 As residents of Alexandria, Egypt, her wealthy pagan parents had access to all the city's great institutions of learning.
 They gave their daughter the kind of education such a place could provide, and Catherine was well-versed in public speaking, sciences, languages, and philosophy.
-She was a brilliant student, extremely attractive, and very well-mannered.
+She was a brilliant student, and also a well-mannered and lovely young woman.

 With all these desirable attributes, the young Catherine still had a big problem.
 There was no shortage of men who wanted to marry her, but there was a definite lack of men who could measure up to her.
 She told her mother, with a strong note of complaint, that all the men she knew were boring and shallow, and that she feared she might never find one who could be her equal.
 Catherine knew the loneliness often felt by the child who is perceived by others to be the brightest in the class, with nobody to challenge her in argument or conversation.
 She also must have felt the boredom of inevitably being the smartest person in the room—any room.
 And if some envied her wealth and beauty, that envy could isolate her even more.

 Catherine's mother was worried.
 As a secretly-practicing Christian, she decided the best person to help and advise her daughter was a holy elder.
 This man instructed Catherine in the faith, guiding her prodigious intelligence toward a relationship with Christ.
 After much prayer and fasting, Catherine had a vision of Christ and His mother.
 She saw the Lord's beauty and brilliance, so much greater than her own.
 She wanted to dedicate herself to Him, happily giving up the idea of finding a human partner.